 New Carer Volunteer Service in Wiltshire Hospitals

-Thousands of people pass through our hospitals each week, accompanied and supported by a loved one or friend – someone they rely on.
-Many people don’t identify themselves as carers, they feel they are just doing what anyone else would so they don’t always know what support is available to them.
+Thousands of people pass through our hospitals each week accompanied and supported by a loved one or friend – someone they rely on.
+These are the people who care for them.
+They could be a husband, sister, son or grandmother.
+Some are, due to sudden illness, accident or deterioration of an existing condition, new to caring and having to consider how they are going to cope with a caring role.
+Many don’t identify themselves as carers and as a result don’t always know what support is available to them.
 This includes information to help them to make choices and decisions about the care of their loved one and enable effective discharge.
-Some are, due to sudden illness or deterioration of an existing condition new to caring and having to consider how they are going to cope with a caring role.

 The service has already been running at the Royal United Hospital Bath for over a year and is due to be introduced at the Great Western Hospital and Salisbury District Hospital in the near future.